Alpaca Expeditions Inca Trail | WE ARE RATED #1 ON TRIP ADVISOR WITH 97.5% FIVE-STAR REVIEWS

 This is just the beginning for us and we are always looking for ways to do more.

-How Much does the Alpaca Expeditions Porter Carry?
+How Much does the Alpaca Expeditions Inca Trail Porter Carry?

 While the government allows each porter to carry up to 25kg, we keep our limit at 20kg.
 Each porter will carry up to 15kg from the company and 5kg of their own personal stuff.
 This is why its so important to keep your personal duffel within weight restrictions and not exceed our allowed 7kg.
 You will see other companies carrying more than the allotted weight, but we will not allow our porters to carry this burden.

-Every year Alpaca Expeditions provides a new sleeping bag and sleeping pad for each porter.
-Our jackets are all lined and warm and our boots are all waterproof.
+Every year Alpaca Expeditions provides new sleeping bags and sleeping pads for each porter.
+We provide them all the gear they need along the hike, our jackets, for example, are all lined and warm, and our boots are all waterproof.

 Our porters will eat the very same amazing meals you have.
 Our chef buys enough food to cook for all our trekkers and porters and makes enough for everyone to be full at the end of the day.
-While you will notice that we always serve huge portions, none of this is wasted.
-Whatever is leftover after you and our team eats will go directly back home to the families of the team for them to enjoy themselves.
+While you will notice that we always serve huge portions, we do it as a buffet version, why? because of this guarantee that the remaining food is safe to eat for our porters.
+No food goes to waste!.

-All our porters are quechua language speakers who come from farming villages where they take advantage of the seasons to grow their crops.
+All our Alpaca Expeditions Inca Trail porters are quechua language speakers who come from farming villages where they take advantage of the seasons to grow their crops.
 Alpaca Expeditions will help them in many ways to keep growing their community especially in education, health and culture.
 We have different ongoing projects and hope to add many more.
 Some of the projects we do for our porters are:

 Every 3 months, we take a kit of toiletries to Wakantinku elementary school for 204 quechua speaking children.
 They range from 3 - 12 years old from kindergarten to 6th grade.
 When we arrived to this village for the first time a few years ago, kids had trouble keeping up with daily hygiene.
 We make sure they always have toothpaste, toothbrushes, soap, and hand sanitizer.